Used BMW 1 Series review: 2011 to 2019 (Mk2) - Running costs, MPG, CO2 emissions and insurance

 The BMW 1 Series had a wide range of engines and the diesels especially are really economical

 The cheaper models in the 1 Series range are the most affordable BMWs to buy and own.
-They offer competitive fuel economy and CO2 emissions figures thanks to the 1 Series’ impressive engine line-up, and even though the car is a little more expensive to buy than some competitors, it’ll hold its value well on the used market.
-That means private buyers can expect a higher percentage of their money back when the time comes to sell.
+They offer competitive fuel economy and CO2 emissions figures thanks to the 1 Series’ impressive engine line-up, and even though the car is a little more expensive to buy than some competitors, it holds its value reasonably well.

-It’s worth noting, however, that if you go for the 1 Series, its rear-wheel drive makes fitting winter tyres a particularly good idea once the temperatures start to drop.
-Although buying a second set of tyres is an added expense that’s less of a necessity on front-wheel-drive cars – and storing a spare set of wheels can be a pain – it’s definitely worth it for the safety of improved grip in wintry conditions.
-Alternatively you can opt for a 1 Series with xDrive four-wheel drive, but this makes the car more expensive to buy and run.
+It’s worth noting that if you go for the 1 Series, its rear-wheel drive layout makes fitting winter tyres is a particularly good idea once the temperatures start to drop.
+Although buying a second set of tyres is an added expense that’s less of a necessity on front-wheel-drive cars it’s definitely worth it for the safety of improved grip in harsher conditions.

 Even the top-of-the-range M140i hot hatchback still manages to return an average of 32.5mpg thanks to improvements in 2016, when it replaced the M135i.
-Those are extremely impressive figures for a car with 335bhp that’s almost as fast as a Porsche 718 Boxster S.
+Those are impressive figures for a car with 330bhp.

 Lesser engines are much more economical, though.
 The 114i, 116i and 118i can all return around 50mpg, while the larger-engined 120i and 125i have official figures of 47.1mpg and 42.2mpg respectively.